-Despite a few areas where it was difficult to assign the origin field of view or assign a realistic propagation path, the application of the field of view determination algorithm has made it possible to correctly interpret the direction of the convection pattern over Iceland.
-If one assumed that all the ionospheric backscatter originates from the front field of view, the velocity directions at 18:30 and 19:30 UT would have been interpreted as northward flows over Iceland, accompanying a shrinking auroral oval.
-The corrected field of view, in contrast, shows sunward flows associated with an expanding auroral oval, which is consistent with the expected behavior for the prevailing IMF conditions described at the beginning of this section.
-Applying this field of view determination method to the SuperDARN data used to produce the map potentials will reduce instances of disagreement between different radar observations and improve the spatial coverage.
+Despite a few areas where it was difficult to assign the origin field-of-view or as-571 sign a realistic propagation path, the application of the field-of-view determination 572 algorithm has made it possible to correctly interpret the direction of the convection 573 pattern over Iceland.
+If one assumed that all the ionospheric backscatter originates 574 from the front field-of-view, the velocity directions at 18:30 and 19:30 UT would have 575 been interpreted as northward flows over Iceland, accompanying a shrinking auroral 576 oval.
+The corrected field-of-view, in contrast, shows sunward flows associated with 577 an expanding auroral oval, which is consistent with the expected behaviour for the 578 prevailing IMF conditions described at the beginning of this section.
+Applying this 579 field-of-view determination method to the SuperDARN data used to produce the map 580 potentials will reduce instances of disagreement between different radar observations 581 and improve the spatial coverage.
+582